Things to do on Koh Tao

 Tanote Bay, Koh Tao

-The picturesque beach is also famous for the large rock formation just offshore that people climb up to jump off into the water!
+The picturesque beach is also famous for the large rock formations just offshore that people climb up to jump off into the water!

 Mango Bay